At a glance

 - Generous Redemption Terms.
 United’s redemption terms are more generous than some other airlines.
 Your accumulated miles never expire, and your redemptions are never subject to blackout dates or other restrictions.
 Basically, you can redeem for any flight, anywhere, anytime.

-- $95 Annual Fee.
-After your first year as a cardholder, United MileagePlus Explorer Business Card has a $95 annual fee.
-If you’re looking for a business travel card with a more manageable annual fee, try Capital One Spark Miles for Business ($59 annual fee) or Alaska Airlines Visa Business Credit Card ($75 annual fee).
+- $99 Annual Fee.
+This card charges a $99 annual fee.
+If you’re looking for a business travel card with a more manageable annual fee, try Capital One Spark Miles for Business or the Alaska Airlines Visa Business Credit Card.

 - Low Baseline Rewards Rate.
 This card earns just 1 mile per $1 spent on most purchases.
 Assuming you don’t spend in any of the favored categories, you’d need to spend $10,000 in purchases to earn a single short-haul domestic economy award flight.
-If you don’t fly United, eat at restaurants, gas up your business vehicle, or head to office supply stores very often, this card probably isn’t your best choice.
+If you don’t fly United, eat at restaurants, gas up your business vehicle, use local transportation other than your own company vehicle, or head to office supply stores very often, this card probably isn’t your best choice.
 Look instead to a general-purpose business travel card, such as Capital One Spark Miles for Business or Capital One Spark Miles Select for Business, both of which earn 1.5 to 2 points per $1 spent on all purchases.

 - Limited Redemption Options for Non-United Flyers.
 MileagePlus miles are great for folks who regularly fly United Airlines and its partners.
 However, if you travel infrequently, this card’s redemption options probably aren’t expansive enough for your needs.
 If you’re looking for a business credit card that lets you redeem for cash, gift cards, or a wider range of travel items at favorable rates, look to Chase Ink Business Preferred Credit Card or Chase Ink Business Cash Credit Card.